Answers to Frequently Asked Questions

 COCOMO 81 is still the best approach for some software projects.
 If you're using a fairly traditional approach, and using a 3GL (third generation language), such as C, Fortran, or Cobol, the original COCOMO will give you good results.
 If your development tools and processes haven't changed much in recent years, COCOMO 81 might be the right model for you.

-If you're using more modern tools, a new development process model, a 4GL language, or tools like Visual Basic, Delphi, or Power Builder, you might find that COCOMO II makes more sense.
+If you're using more modern tools, a new development process model, a 4GL language, or tools like Visual Basic, Delphi, or Power Builder, COCOMO II makes more sense.

 Back to Top